Alfa Romeo 147

 The new Alfa Romeo 147 was released in 2000 at the Turin Motor Show and it immediately won the European Car of the Year award, beating cars like the Audi A2 and the Mercedes C class with 51 of the 56 judges placing it top of their list.

 Based on a 156 chassis the 147 replaces both the Alfa 145 and 146 and initially came with a choice of 1.6 and 2.0 litre petrol engines and a 1.9 litre JTD common rail diesel engine.
-In the UK the transmission could be either 5 speed manual or the selespeed automatic gear box.
-For the first time all the models got an integrated computer network round the car, this links the ABS (anti lock brakes), EBD (electronic brake distribution), ASR (anti wheel spin), VDC (vehicle dynamic control), Climate control, body computer and dashboard amongst other things and interestingly a fault on the CAN line is indicated by making the odometer flash.
+In the UK the transmission could be either a 5-speed manual or the selespeed automatic gearbox.
+For the first time, all the models got an integrated computer network round the car, this links the ABS (anti-lock brakes), EBD (electronic brake distribution), ASR (anti wheel spin), VDC (vehicle dynamic control), Climate control, body computer and dashboard amongst other things and interestingly a fault on the CAN line is indicated by making the odometer flash.

 JP